 Basic Commands List for Selenium Web driver

-There are two options that you can use to select items in a drop-down i.e. single select dropdown and multi-select drop-down.
-The single select dropdown allows the user to select only one item from the drop-down whereas Multiple-select dropdown allows the user to select multiple items from the dropdown list.
+There are two options which you can use to select items in a drop-down i.e. single select dropdown and multi-select drop-down.
+Single select dropdown allows the user to select only one item from the drop-down whereas Multiple-select dropdown allows the user to select multiple items from the dropdown list.

 You can use this code to generate a list in which you can select multiple items in a drop-down.

 When a form is submitted the value has to be sent to a server, this value is sent specifically by the value attribute.
 Content will pass as a value if the value attribute is not specified.

 Syntax- <option value=” value”> where ‘ value’ is the value which has to be sent o the server.